 It’s normal to feel sad or worried after a stroke.
 People are often naturally concerned about financial pressures or the reaction of family and friends.
 However, if these feelings of anxiety become overwhelming, it’s time to seek help.

-Around two-thirds of stroke survivors have sleep-disordered breathing (SDB), which means their sleep is interrupted several times a night (4).
-Getting a good night’s sleep is an important part of how well people recover after stroke.
+At least 50% of stroke survivors have sleep-disordered breathing (SDB), which means their sleep is interrupted several times a night.
+Getting a good night’s sleep is an important part of how well people recover after stroke (3).

 Problems with swallowing are very common after stroke, and so it’s only natural that a stroke survivor’s eating patterns may change.
 But if there is a noticeable difference in weight loss or gain, or levels of appetite, this can be a symptom of depression.

-Depression is classed as one of the top ten modifiable risk factors for stroke (5).
-While recurrent strokes are more commonly associated with high blood pressure, heart disease and an irregular heartbeat, these psychological disorders also need to be addressed as they can prevent people from taking medications or following medical advice that is also designed to reduce their risk of stroke (6).
+Depression is classed as one of the top ten modifiable risk factors for stroke (4).
+While recurrent strokes are more commonly associated with high blood pressure, heart disease and an irregular heartbeat, the psychological disorders mentioned above, such as sleep problems and anxiety, also need to be addressed, as they can prevent people from taking medications or following medical advice that is also designed to reduce their risk of further stroke (5).

 - Amytis Towfighi, Bruce Ovbiagele, Nada El Husseini et al. Poststroke Depression: A scientific Statement for Healthcare Professionals from the American Heart Association/America Stroke Association.
 8 Dec 2016.

 - David Stevens, Rodrigo Tomazini Martins, Sytapa Mukherjee, Andrew Vakulin.
 Post-Stroke Sleep-Disordered Breathing – Pathophysiology and Therapy Options.
 Mini Review Article.
 Front.
 Surg., 26 February 2018. https://doi.org/10.3389/fsurg.2018.00009.